floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_openid.md

 | jwt\_url\_parameter | If the token is not transmitted in the HTTP header, but as an URL parameter, define the name of this parameter here.
 Optional.|
 | subject_key | The key in the JSON payload that stores the user's name.
 If not defined, the [subject](https://tools.ietf.org/html/rfc7519#section-4.1.2) registered claim is used.
 Most IdP providers use the `preferred_username` claim.
 Optional.|
 | roles_key | The key in the JSON payload that stores the user's roles.
 The value of this key must be a comma-separated list of roles.
 Mandatory only if you want to use roles in the JWT.|
+| proxy | If the IdP is only reachable via an HTTP proxy, you can use the `proxy` option to define the URI of the proxy.
+Optional, defaults to no proxy.
 {: .config-table}

 ## OpenID connect URL